unikorn-cloud/kubernetes/ARCHITECTURE.md

 These provide the following functionality:

 * Serial provisioner
-  * Ordered provisioning where one child provisioner is dependant on another
+  * Ordered provisioning where one child provisioner is dependent on another
   * It will return nil if all succeed, or the first error that is encountered
   * Deprovisioning will occur in reverse order
 * Concurrent provisioner